apostrophecms/favicon/README.md

 There are no special requirements for images uploaded for this purpose, however you may wish to use a PNG file in order to achieve transparency effects.

+> Browsers vary in terms of how quickly you will see the new favicon image, but a
+> page refresh usually suffices.